awslabs/linter-rules-for-nextflow/README.md

     void visitMethodCallExpression(MethodCallExpression expression){
         // code here to inspect the expression to determine if it is relevant to the check and if it violates the check

-        // ...

         // for any violations, add them
         if(somethingBad){
             addViolation(expression, "message explaining violation and potential fix") }

-        // importantly, call the super method to continue traversal of the AST super.visitMethodCallExpression(expression)
+        // importantly, call the super method to continue traversal of the AST before you exit the method super.visitMethodCallExpression(expression)
     }
 }